 Work for more than 44 hours a week in the Dominican Republic is considered overtime and must be paid with a 35% premium over regular hours.
 If an employee works more than 68 hours a week, they are entitled to be paid at a 100% premium.
 However, it is important to note that overtime pay does not apply to managers.
 Additionally, according to labor laws in the Dominican Republic, at least 80% of a company’s workforce must be Dominican.

-Working conditions in the Dominican Republic are regulated by labor laws.
-These laws ensure that employees are provided with fair treatment and protection in the workplace.
+Working conditions in the Dominican Republic ensure that employees are provided with fair treatment and protection in the workplace.
 Some key aspects of working conditions include working hours, minimum wage, occupational safety and health, and the right to join trade unions.
-The labor laws in the Dominican Republic aim to create a safe and healthy work environment for employees and promote their well-being.
+The labor laws in the Dominican Republic aim to create a safe and healthy work environment for employees and promote their well-being and are overseen by the Ministry of Work.

 Overtime in the Dominican Republic is paid for any work done beyond 44 hours in a week.
 It is required to be compensated with a 35% premium on top of the regular hourly rate.
 If an employee works more than 68 hours in a week, they are entitled to a 100% premium on their overtime hours.
 However, it is important to note that managers are exempt from receiving overtime pay.